gkushang/codeceptjs-bdd/documentation/docs/getting-started/installation.md

 ---
-title: Sauce Labs
+title: Installation
+subTitle: Install required depedencies to get started with Codeceptjs BDD framework.
 parents: ["Getting Started"]
 ---

-> CodeceptJs Integration with Saucelabs.
-Ease of Configuration!

 * Easy to run tests on Saucelabs with command